Aykut5645/Book-Emporium/README.md

 - **Login Page (Sign In)**
     - can only be accessed by public users
     - must meet the validation criteria upon entering credentials
+    - used localStorage API in order to keep user logged in after refreshing
 - **Register Page (Sign Up)**
     - can only be accessed by public users
     - must meet the validation criteria upon entering credentials